stuboo/handbook/docs/expectations/expectations.md

 ## Educational ##

-Regular [reading](../assets), focused on future or recent patients/diagnoses, will serve you very well in the rotation.
+Regular [reading](../assets), focused on future or recent patients/diagnoses, will serve you very well on the rotation.
 This type of preparation will show your commitment to learning and your level of engagement which, in turn, will lead to me giving you more responsibility and direct teaching.

 Additionally, we expect that you attend didactic sessions and multidisciplinary conferences while on this service.
 One large benefit of subspecialty rotations is to learn _how specialists think_.
 These sessions/conferences will go a long way to meet that objective.